Arthur Berry (playwright): Legacy

 In the early years of the 2000s there was an annual Arthur Berry Fellowship award for young artists, administered on behalf of his widow Cynthia Berry.

+A year-long programme of events to mark the centenary of Berry's birth is underway in Stoke-on-Trent and Newcastle-under-Lyme throughout 2025, supported by the National Lottery Heritage Fund.
+Events include exhibitions at The New Vic Theatre, Potteries Museum & Art Gallery, film screenings, talks, art, poetry and theatre workshops, school events, the reissue of his poem collection "Dandelions", new publication of a children's book adapted from one of his recorded monologues, "The Tin Chapel", release of an "Arthur Berry Colouring Gallery", the release of an animation, "A Bunch of Flowers", which combines his paintings and an audio story, and the production of his play "Whatever Happened to Phoebe Salt", opening May 2025: arthurberry100.co.uk.

 Bibliography of Berry's works

 Plays

 Mainly performed at the Victoria Theatre, Stoke-on-Trent.
 In 1986 the New Vic Theatre, Newcastle-under-Lyme, opened and premiered "St George of Scotia Road".